Matt Bloomfield: Wycombe Wanderers

+Luton Town

+On 14 January 2025, Bloomfield was appointed manager of EFL Championship side Luton Town with a three-and-a-half-year contract.
+Despite a run of 6 wins from their final 12 games Luton were relegated to the EFL League One at the end of the season after a 5–3 defeat away at West Bromwich Albion, this made Luton the first club to do back to back relegations from the Premier League since Sunderland in 2017–18.
+On 6 October 2025 he was sacked by Luton after a bad run of games and the club in 11th place in the league.

 Personal life

 As of November 2010, Bloomfield was studying to complete a degree in Professional Sports Writing and Broadcasting at Staffordshire University, alongside former teammate Kevin Betsy.
 Bloomfield regularly writes blogs for the BBC website and has appeared on regional football show Late Kick Off.
 He was the first footballer to sign the "Football Vs. Homophobia charter for action" in October 2011.
 He often takes on an ambassadorial role at the club and regularly participates in community scheme activities.